orbeon/orbeon-forms-doc/xforms/xbl/modes.md

 By default, `value` doesn't expose the control's value to the client.
 By adding the `external-value` mode, the control's value:

 - can be set from the client using `ORBEON.xforms.Document.setValue`
-- can be read from the client using `ORBEON.xforms.Document.getValue` if the JavaScript companion class of the component supports it
+- can be read from the client using `ORBEON.xforms.Document.getValue` if the JavaScript companion class of the component exposes a `getCurrentValue()` function
-- is sent to the client in Ajax responses, and calls the JavaScript companion class of the component if it supports it
+- is sent to the client in Ajax responses and calls the JavaScript companion class's `updateWithServerValue()` if exposed

 For an example, see [the implementation of the `fr:code-mirror` component](https://github.com/orbeon/orbeon-forms/blob/master/src/resources-packaged/xbl/orbeon/code-mirror/code-mirror.xbl).